Maintaining your firearms goes beyond just appearances; it’s about ensuring their peak performance and longevity.

 There are a few different types of gun oils on the market, and you need to be aware of the differences before throwing down your hard-earned cash.

-First, you have dedicated products that do just one job, such as a dedicated solvent or a dedicated oil.
+First, you have dedicated products that do just one job, such as a dedicated solvent or oil.

-Oils for function/lubrication: These oils are typically synthetic and they have the ability to withstand the high pressure and heat of shooting firearms while improving the function and reliability of your gun.
+Oils for function/lubrication: These oils are typically synthetic, and they can withstand the high pressure and heat of shooting firearms while improving the function and reliability of your gun.
 Hoppes #9 is a great example of this type of gun oil.

-Oils that clean/preserve: These oils may not give much in the way of performance and lubrication, but they have the added benefit of protecting your firearm against corrosion and they can also be used to help you clean your firearm.
+Oils that clean/preserve: These oils may not offer much in the way of performance and lubrication, but they have the added benefit of protecting your firearm against corrosion and can also be used to help you clean it.

-Then you have three-in-one oils that act as a solvent, protective oil, and lubrication all in one.
+Then, you have three-in-one oils that act as a solvent, protective oil, and lubricant.
 Break Free CLP and Ballistol fall into this category.

 Note: I know of a few former Tier 1 military guys who all swear by 5W-20 motor oil as a field expedient lubricant.